The government is working to combat problematic alcohol use in our society.

 3. The Alcohol Act

 Advertising of alcoholic beverages is in the Netherlands mainly controlled by self regulation of the drinks industry.
 Since 1990 an Advertising Code for Alcoholic Beverages is in effect.
 It is a special code of the Dutch Advertising Code.
 In 2000 this code has been amended.
 Since then there is a voluntary advertising ban on all media if 25% or more of the audience (viewers, listeners, readers or visitors) is under 18 years.
-Since a 2008 amendment there is an obligatory slogan (as of spring 2014: "No 18, no alcohol").
+Since a 2008 amendment there is an obligatory slogan (as of spring 2024: "NIX18").
 In the Advertising Code for Alcoholic Beverages the rules of the Audiovisual Media Service Directive are incorporated.

-Furthermore, there is since autumn 2020 an Advertising Code for Alcohol Free and Low Alcohol Beer.
-This code, also a special code of the Dutch Advertising Code, stipulates, among other things, that advertising for non-alcohol and low-alcohol beer may not be aimed at young people under the age of 18 and that advertising for low-alcohol beer must not be aimed at pregnant women and active traffic participation.
-The code applies to Dutch advertising for all beers with an alcohol content up to 0.5% ABV and applies to all organizations that advertise, such as brewers, supermarkets and the hospitality sector.
+Furthermore, there is since April 2024, an Advertising Code for Alcohol-Free Variants of Alcoholic Beverages.
+This code, also a special code of the Dutch Advertising Code, applies to advertising for all alcohol-free variants of alcoholic beverages with an alcohol content up to 0.5% ABV and applies to all organizations that advertise, such as producers, supermarkets and the hospitality sector.
+It stipulates, among other things, that advertising for alcohol-free and low-alcohol variants of alcoholic drinks, may not be aimed at young people under the age of 18 and that advertising for low-alcohol content variants (up to 0.5% ABV) must not be aimed at pregnant women and active traffic participation.

 The Alcohol Act contains an article that gives the minister of Health, Welfare and Sport the competence to regulate alcohol advertising in an order in council.
 But until now there is no such regulation in force.